Actipro/WPF-Controls/Documentation/topics/shell/shell-objects-framework/shell-objects.md

 ## Children

 The [Children](xref:ActiproSoftware.Shell.IShellObject.Children) collection returns the children of the shell object.
-This collection is lazy-loaded on first call, using the [shell service](shell-services.md) that was passed into the the shell object.
+This collection is lazy-loaded on first call, using the [shell service](shell-services.md) that was passed into the shell object.

 If you wish to know if the [Children](xref:ActiproSoftware.Shell.IShellObject.Children) collection has been loaded already without already triggering a load, use the [IShellObject](xref:ActiproSoftware.Shell.IShellObject).[AreChildrenLoaded](xref:ActiproSoftware.Shell.IShellObject.AreChildrenLoaded) property.